 Canyon Lodge: Our full report

-At the heart of Canyon Lodge is an old farmhouse, which today plays host to the reception and curio shop – stocked with a variety of locally made items, plus a large restaurant with individual tables, and a separate, well-stocked bar.
-There's also a self-service tea and coffee station.
-The building is mostly of natural stone, so is rather dark, but equally this helps to keep the interior cool in summer, and there are cosy fireplaces for those colder winter nights (when temperatures do go quite low!).
+At the heart of Canyon Lodge is an old farmhouse, which today plays host to the reception and curio shop – stocked with a variety of locally made items – plus a large restaurant with individual tables, a separate, well-stocked bar and a self-service tea and coffee station.
+The building is mostly of natural stone, so again feels rather dark, but equally this helps to keep the interior cool in summer, and there are several cosy fireplaces for those colder winter nights.

-Running along the back of the building is a large veranda where more individual tables are set out under shady, tall camelthorn trees – a great place for a meal or just to sit and enjoy the views.
-Facing the front garden, a pool table is available for staff and guests alike.
+Running along the back of the building is a large veranda where individual tables are set out under shady, tall camelthorn trees – a great place for a meal or just to sit and enjoy the views.

-During our last visit to Canyon Lodge, in June 2011, we were struck by the immaculate front garden: bursting with colour, with beautifully kept green lawns, and even a small mini-golf course!
+On many visits to Canyon Lodge we have consistently been struck by the immaculate garden: bursting with colour, including beautifully kept green lawns, and even a small mini-golf course!
 Quite an achievement considering that the lodge sits in the heart of a desert environment.
 Indeed, gardening is important to the lodge's owners, who take pride in their 'self-sufficiency' credentials.
 The grass and plants here are kept alive with recycled and treated grey water, and many of the salads and vegetables served in the restaurant are grown on their farm at Kalahari Farmhouse.

 Food & drink

 - Usual board basis